 While the offshore acoustic surveys provided strong evidence of a capelin collapse, they did not survey the inshore area.
 The non-collapse hypothesis uses unquantified densities of overwintering maturing capelin and large schools of immature capelin observed during winter surveys conducted in Trinity Bay in 1967-68 (Winters 1970) as evidence that significant densities of capelin can inhabit the inshore year-round.
 DFO tested the hypothesis of year-round residency of capelin in the inshore by conducting seasonal acoustic surveys in Trinity Bay (September and October 2003; January, June and September 2004-05) and expanding the annual offshore spring acoustic survey into Trinity Bay (1999-2005, 2007-13, 2017) (Fig. 1; see supplementary section for details on methods).
 Seasonally, capelin densities were low in Trinity Bay in January and May, and the maximum mean density of capelin was observed in June (10,000 kg km-2), which corresponded with the start of the spawning period when capelin were highly aggregated inshore (Fig. 2 a).
 In September and October, capelin densities were low once again (Fig. 2 a).
 There was also a distinct seasonal pattern in the age and maturity composition inshore.
-In January, overwintering fish were composed of ~70% immature age-1 and age-2 fish (Fig. 2 b, c); the relative contribution of older fish increased through the spring as maturing age-2 and age-3 fish migrated into Trinity Bay (Fig. 2 b, c); and by October, immature age-1 fish dominated the inshore area, strongly suggesting that spent mature fish either died or left the bay (Fig. 2 b).
+In January, overwintering fish were composed of ~70% immature age-1 and age-2 fish (Fig. 2 b, c); the relative contribution of older fish increased through the spring as maturing age-2 and age-3 fish migrated into Trinity Bay (Fig. 2 b, c); and by October, immature age-1 fish dominated the inshore area, strongly suggesting that spent mature fish either died or left the Bay (Fig. 2 b).
 The seasonal surveys found no evidence of a large inshore, non-migratory capelin stock.
 In agreement with this finding, an inshore acoustic survey in January 2000 for overwintering cod from Conception Bay to Notre Dame Bay found concentrations of juvenile capelin (O’Driscoll and Rose 2001) but few older fish (G.A.
 Rose, unpublished data).

-With little evidence of a change in capelin migratory behavior inshore post-1991, we assumed that the portion of the capelin stock available to each of the five acoustic surveys (spring and fall offshore Canada and USSR; and Trinity Bay inshore) has remained constant through time, plus or minus inter-annual variability due to changes in migration routes such as those observed in Icelandic capelin stocks (Olafsdottir & Rose 2012).
+With little evidence of a change in capelin migratory behavior inshore post-1991, in order to examine if the surveys could have missed a signficiant portion of the capelin population, we ...
+We assumed that the portion of the capelin stock available to each of the five acoustic surveys (spring and fall offshore Canada and USSR; and Trinity Bay inshore) has remained constant through time, plus or minus inter-annual variability due to changes in migration routes such as those observed in Icelandic capelin stocks (Olafsdottir & Rose 2012).
 If this is true, then the trends observed in each survey are theoretically generated by the same population process.
 Using this logic, we fitted a state-space Ricker-logistic model to the acoustic estimates of capelin biomass from the five acoustic surveys conducted in Div.
 2J3KLNO.
 Under this classic discrete population model, the expected biomass of individuals in year y is modeled as a function of the biomass in year y-1,

-Where r is interpreted as the intrinsic growth rate of the population, K is the carrying capacity of the environment, and is the process error which is assumed to follow a normal distribution with a mean of 0 and a standard deviation of σ.
+Where r is interpreted as the intrinsic growth rate of the population, K is the carrying capacity of the environment, and ? is the process error which is assumed to follow a normal distribution with a mean of 0 and a standard deviation of σ.
 All surveys are assumed to be ‘observing’ the same latent process and, as such, survey indices are modeled as a function of ,